 Reliant Funding offers merchant cash advances to businesses that have been in business for at least six months and earn an annual revenue of $60,000 or more.
 If you’re approved for this loan, you’ll be charged a factor rate between 1.10 and 1.40.
 Plus, you’ll also have to pay an origination fee of $499 if you borrow $50,000 or less.

-As mentioned above, MCAs provide you with a lump sum, and you repay it with earnings from your daily or weekly credit card sales.
+As mentioned above, MCAs provide you with a lump sum, and you make daily or weekly payments.

 Types of same-day business loans